 Establish the Network

-If there is no Lawyer Chapter in your community, work with the ACS National Office to assemble an initial group of people from diverse backgrounds, practice areas and sectors—including government, in-house, law firm and public interest attorneys, law professors, judges, activists and others—who share ACS’ values and goals.
-ACS is strongly committed to building a diverse organization, and it is important that your chapter reflect that commitment from the beginning.
+If there is no Lawyer Chapter in your community, work with the ACS National Office to assemble an initial group of people from diverse backgrounds, practice areas and sectors—including government, in-house, law firm and public interest attorneys, law professors, judges, activists and others—who share ACS’s values and goals.
+ACS is strongly committed to building a diverse organization, and it is important that your chapter reflects that commitment from the beginning.

 Important Reminder: Your own personal and professional contacts are powerful resources as you begin to establish your Lawyer Chapter.
 Make sure to tell your friends and colleagues that you’re thinking about starting a chapter—working together, you will be able to create an impressive network!

 Hold an Organizational Meeting

 Hold a community-wide chapter organizational meeting.
 This can include scheduling your meeting at a time when an ACS representative can attend to talk about ACS, its mission and how we can work together to achieve our common goals.
 If an ACS representative cannot attend in person, we will work with you on the outline of the meeting or participate by phone.
 Please be sure to coordinate with ACS staff in publicizing this meeting.
 As we do for all Lawyer Chapter events, we will send out information to all ACS lawyer members in your area who have requested information about ACS.
 This is critical to ensure that involvement in the chapter is open to all.
 This important principle must be followed with any notices about joining the board, or any steering committee.